Gerenciar eventos de toque em um ViewGroup

 else -> {

-// In general, we don't want to intercept touch events.
-They should be
+// In general, don't intercept touch events.
+The child view

 false